WSujing/FamousIslands/README.md

 # FamousIslands
-FamousIslands is a API prosject made in ASP.NET Core Mvc.
+FamousIslands is an Web API prosject using ASP.NET Core Mvc.